databricks-solutions/multimodal_blog/README.md

 ```
 Placeholder

-Files to support Databricks' "How to Scale Multimodal Systems on Databricks" blog.
+Files to support "How to Scale Multimodal Systems on Databricks" blog.
 ```

 ## How to get help